jpmossin/cfuture/README.md

 A simple composable future implementation for Java.

 A future can be created either directly by specifying the code to run, or through a promise.
-For each operation you can specify the exector to run on (and if no exector is specified, ForkJoinPool.commonPool() is used by default)
+For each operation you can specify the executor to run on (and if no executor is specified, ForkJoinPool.commonPool() is used by default)

 ```java